 Who Is Dua Lipa?
+Real Name, Height, Net Worth & Boyfriend

-Everything You Need To Know About The "IDGAF' Star
+Who Is Dua Lipa?
+Everything You Need To Know About The 'Future Nostalgia' Star

-Get to know all the need-to-know facts about the 'New Rules' icon.
+Get to know all the need-to-know facts about 'Future Nostalgia' icon Dua Lipa.

 We don't think there's a single person on planet earth who hasn't heard of Dua Lipa and for good reason!
-With two BRIT awards to her name and an endless stream of pop hits being released, Dua is taking over the world!
+With three BRIT awards and six Grammy nominations to her name and an endless stream of pop hits, Dua is taking over the world!

-> 9 Dua Lipa GIFs That Perfectly Sum Up The Stages Of Your Ex Texting You

 But, there are some questions the fans want answered...